lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

   If the version is not specified, the latest version will be downloaded.
 - `--no-dependencies` *(Optional - stand-alone switch)*: Do not download dependencies.
-  If this switch is not used, then all dependencies will be downloaded and added to the local repository as well.
+  If this switch is not used, then all dependencies will be downloaded and added to the local feed as well.

 Example: